SMByC/ThRasE/docs/README.md

 ThRasE is a powerful and fast thematic raster editor Qgis plugin, it uses a recode pixel table to modify several classes at the same time using pixels, lines or polygons tools.
 The plugin has an additional navigation tool to ensure layer inspection.

-   > ThRasE is a tool for editing thematic or categorical raster layers, it means raster with integer values.
-If you want edit raster with float values use [serval](https://plugins.qgis.org/plugins/Serval/) plugin for that.
+   > ThRasE is a tool for editing thematic or categorical raster layers, it means raster with integer values ([read more](#thematic-raster-to-edit)).
+If you want to edit raster with float values you can use [serval](https://plugins.qgis.org/plugins/Serval/) plugin for that.

 1. [Thematic raster to edit](#thematic-raster-to-edit)
 2. [View config and active layers](#view-config-and-active-layers)